zamazan4ik/awesome-pgo/article/article.md

 ### Improve PGO state in various ecosystems

 TODO: write here at least about Java AoT state (that blocks PGO efforts) and Go (we are waiting for the more mature PGO implementation in the main Go compiler), CNCF projects opportunity
+TODO: continue advertising PGO addition to the compilers and languages (like Harelang: https://harelang.org/)

 * We have a lot of Java software nowadays.
 And before we Rewrite It In Rust (RIIR) we need to care about the Java performance too.
 [GraalVM](https://www.graalvm.org/) helps with AoT compiling Java applications to the native mode.
 Since we want to integrate PGO into Java too, at first we need to integrate GraalVM well into the ecosystem.